alda-lang/alda/player/README.md

 `build/distributions/alda-player.js`, as well as the source map file `build/distributions/alda-player.js.map`.

-Then, you can open [`test-page.html`](test-page.html), a simple HTML page with a script tag that loads the aforementioned JavaScript file, and play around in the JavaScript console in your browser.

 > NOTE: Kotlin's JS tooling provides various tasks for JS development, including
 > `jsBrowserRun`, `jsBrowserWebpack`, and `jsBrowserProductionWebpack`, but I
 > consider it too buggy to be usable in the intended way.
 I've observed major